sgarciav/sergiogarciavergara.com/_posts/2026-02-18-aidermacs.markdown

 This post assumes that you already have a preferred Emacs configuration and you're here to learn about integrating `aider` into your development workflow.

-From their website: *[aider](https://aider.chat/#) lets you pair program with LLMs to start a new project or build on your existing codebase*.
+From their website:

+> *[aider](https://aider.chat/#) lets you pair program with LLMs to start a new project or build on your existing codebase*.

 # Setup <a id="headerlink" name="aider-setup" href="#aider-setup" title="Permalink to this headline"></a>
 ------------------

-Before anything else, you need to install `airder` by executing the following:
+First, install `airder` by executing:

 ``` bash
 python -m pip install aider-install